Prospective Student FAQs

 I applied to the online program by accident but I’m actually interested in the on-campus program.
 Can I switch my application?

 Yes, please contact the Office of Admissions.

-Transcripts from college classes taken in high school
+Do I need to submit transcripts from college classes taken in high school?

 Transcripts from high school are not required.

 How do I apply for scholarships?

 Prospective students are automatically considered for merit-based scholarships.
 Students will receive an email with a link to apply for the Endowed and Philanthropic Scholarships.

 Can I apply for Federal Work Study?